-Shortly after the start of the year, Julia and I found ourselves in Time The Bookshop.
+Shortly after the start of the year, the Journo and I found ourselves in Time The Bookshop.
 It was right then and there, seeing a For Dummies book, that I predicted my hobby for the new year – homebrewing.

 I love the For Dummies range of books.
-I’ve got 4 already and they have all been exceptionally helpful.
+I have 4 already and they have all been exceptionally helpful.
 So Homebrewing for Dummies became number 5.
 Ever since reading the first page I couldn’t wait to get my hand on the equipment and ingredients that I needed to get started.

 Two month’s later, following a multi-purpose trip to Singapore, I finally have my first batch brewing in the corner.
 It was quite a mission to source everything that I need locally.
 Although Kota Kinabalu is rife with homebrewing (think Tapai, a local rice wine), proper brewing equipment is virtually impossible to track down, and people brewing beer at home I don’t think is at all common.
 So I had to wait for a chance to go to Singapore.

 There, in stark contrast, it seems home brewers grow on trees, and it was with little effort that I tracked down a few suppliers.
 Shortly after arriving in Singapore I walked down the road with my very own brew-kit, containing everything I needed to start brewing right there on the sidewalk, if I wanted.

 Back at home, I started the process immediately.
 The ideal temperature for homebrewing around 25°C. My living room averages about 27°C across day and night.
 Unfortunetally, it seems as if stirring my brew has jacked up the temperature outside, and we’ve been experiencing scorcing heat over the last 3 days and now the coolest part of my air-condtionless house is a pretty average 30°C. Not sure how my brew will feel about that.